ChallengeFor customer support, Vertafore needed shorter hold times, a better overall experience, and more ways to get in touch.

-When Cox joined Vertafore, customers had to wait nearly three minutes before reaching a live agent, despite a fully staffed call centre.
-When Cox and his team started crunching the numbers, it became clear it was a matter of misallocated resources.
+When Cox joined Vertafore, customers had to wait nearly three minutes before reaching a live agent, despite a fully staffed call center.
+As Cox and his team started crunching the numbers, it became clear it was a matter of misallocated resources.
 “We took a hard look at the data from Vonage to understand our agent availability,” Cox says.
 “We could see that the reps trained on our most popular products, were almost always busy.
-But our reps trained on our lesser-utilised products had much more free time.”
+But our reps trained on our lesser-utilized products had much more free time.”

 To address this, the team began to cross-train their reps to help on products with high hold times.
 By allocating manpower where it was in demand, hold times plummeted.
 In a single quarter, they fell by a full minute.
 Over the course of Cox’s 10-month tenure, hold times experienced a fourfold improvement, now hovering between 35 and 40 seconds.
 And in the process, Cox discovered his team was actually overstaffed.
 He was able to move some reps to other teams, reducing the customer service headcount by about 20 percent.

 “It's all about using data and insights to understand where we were heavily underutilized and where we were having resource challenges,” he says.
 “With the right data, it all seemed kind of logical.”